Hey Planning Mashers!

 Ok, maybe I’m exaggerating a bit, but you get my point.
 I noticed from myself, that unless I specifically save a time slot and plan to do something pleasant, I most likely won’t do it – being too busy and all.

 So it’s vital to not forget and each day save some time to do something you love, something for yourself!
 Read a book, practice your hobby – whatever makes you happy.
 Even if it is just 15 minutes a day – do it!
 And you will feel relaxed, refreshed, and ready to achieve more!

 I find that to make this happen it’s very useful to have a spread in your Bullet Journal that reminds you of the things you love.

 I’m sure I’m not the only one who gets so carried away with life and obligations that sometimes I can’t easily come up with something that would make me smile.

 Learn To Plan Your Time

 I do believe (and I know from my personal experience) that planning your time is one of the best ways to take care of yourself.
-Planning allows you not only to free up time for yourself and the activities you enjoy but also keeps you in check, preventing you from overloading your schedule.
+Planning allows you to free up time for yourself and the activities you enjoy and keeps you in check, preventing you from overloading your schedule.